olibob/rvmpow/README.md

 `rvmpow` is usefull only if:

-- you are a rails developper
 - you use rvm
 - you use pow
+- you are a rails developper or develop a rake app

 [Pow](http://pow.cx) needs to know what ruby and gemset is being used.

 You can add this information [manually](http://rvm.io/integration/pow) or use rvmpow`.

+I only tested on a *fresh* rails app.
+Feedback is more then welcome.

 ## Installation